aniladanir/ckad/README.md

 **NodePort:** Exposes the Service on each Node's IP at a static port (the NodePort).
 To make the node port available, Kubernetes sets up a cluster IP address, the same as if you had requested a Service of type: ClusterIP.

+**Network Policies:** NetworkPolicies are Kubernetes resources that control how Pods are allowed to communicate with each other and with other network endpoints.
+They use label selectors to define which Pods a policy applies to, and specify allowed ingress (incoming) and egress (outgoing) traffic rules.

 **Probes:** Probes are diagnostic checks performed by the kubelet (the agent that runs on each node) to determine the health and readiness of containers running within a Pod.
 They are crucial for ensuring the reliability and self-healing capabilities of your applications.

 Three main types of probes;